JohnGlassmyer/UltimaHacks/README.md

 `for o in uw1/*.o ; do java -jar UltimaPatcher.jar --exe=UW.EXE --patch=$o ; done`

 `for o in uw2/*.o ; do java -jar UltimaPatcher.jar --exe=UW2.EXE --patch=$o ; done`

+## More about UltimaPatcher

+More generally, _UltimaPatcher_ has the capability to

+* analyze the segment layout of a DOS executable that uses `FBOV` overlays
+* expand overlay segments within such an executable (to make room for new code)
+* compile a set of patches into a hack proto (a type of Google Protocol Buffer data-serialization message)
+* apply a set of patches or a previously compiled hack proto to an executable

+The assembly file _UltimaPatcher.asm_ provides NASM assembly macros used to produce assembled object files containing metadata that _UltimaPatcher_ uses to apply patch blocks to an executable.